 6. Economic development in India since independence.

-7. Geography of India with focus on Andhra Pradesh.
+7. Geography of India with a focus on Andhra Pradesh.

 9. Sustainable Development and Environmental Protection

 10. Logical reasoning, analytical ability, and data interpretation.